syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/MasterDetailsView.md

     Dim connectionString As String = "Data Source=" & FindFile("Northwind.sdf")
     Using con As New SqlCeConnection(connectionString)
         con.Open()
-        Dim sda As New SqlCeDataAdapter("SELECT * FROM Suppliers", con) sda.Fill(ds, "Suppliers")
+        Dim sqlDataAdapter1 As New SqlCeDataAdapter("SELECT * FROM Suppliers", con)
+        sqlDataAdapter1.Fill(ds, "Suppliers")
     End Using

     Using con1 As New SqlCeConnection(connectionString)
         con1.Open()
-        Dim sda1 As New SqlCeDataAdapter("SELECT * FROM Products", con1)
+        Dim sqlDataAdapter1 As New SqlCeDataAdapter("SELECT * FROM Products", con1)
-        sda1.Fill(ds, "Products")
+        sqlDataAdapter1.Fill(ds, "Products")
     End Using

     ds.Relations.Add(New DataRelation("Supplier_Product", ds.Tables(0).Columns("Supplier ID"), ds.Tables(1).Columns("Supplier ID")))